halfline/strawberry/README.md

-i love summer in the garden
+I love summer in the garden because of the sweet, sweet June berries 🍓🍓.